ikizir/HohhaDynamicXOR/README.md

 Considering we have only the key body, for every byte to be encrypted, there are 128 * 128 * 128 possibilities to obtain the number to be finally XORed with plaintext byte!
 And every time we encrypt a byte from plaintext, we encrypt a byte from key body!

-When the "analyze" begins: I don't want to give huge numbers, but the rest of analyze, considering 128^3 possibilities on key body, for every byte encrypted, seems "practically impossible" to realize.
+When the "analyze" begins: I don't want to give huge numbers, but the rest of analyze, considering 128^3 possibilities on key body, for every byte encrypted, seems "enough hard".
 Am I wrong?

 As I told you, I am not an expert.
 I don't claim it is "impossible" to break.But those are the base numbers.
 I may be wrong.
 And this is a public place.
 Correct me if I am wrong please!